 With external benchmarking, you examine other companies within your industry.
 This involves partnering to share information.
 Many times companies will bring in a third party to conduct an external benchmark to allow for safe sharing of information without leaving themselves open to corporate espionage.

 Benchmarking Success is one of the premier benchmarking organizations, and they specialize in supply chain benchmarking.
 They’ve compiled a database of over 800 supply chains, and if you provide your data to them, they can provide an external benchmarking analysis.
 This particular method offers incredible information security.

 Strategic benchmarking is the hardest form of benchmarking to execute and analyze.
 When you strategically benchmark your organization, you look outside of your industry.
 You must be very careful which KPIs you select for comparison.

 When you look across different industries, there are some comparisons that just can’t be made.
 However, looking outside your organization and comparing supply chain performance may reveal innovative solutions for your challenges.

 What Are Your KPIs Telling You About Your Warehouse?

-Remember, most KPIs give a snapshot in time.
+Remember, most supply chain KPIs give a snapshot in time.
 You have to benchmark and regularly recalculate these numbers to get the most from your data.
 Data is the first step to optimizing your warehouse, and changes in how we use and understand that data happen every day.
-Assessing your KPIs routinely will help you better understand your warehouse performance and make well-informed executive decisions.
+Assessing your warehouse KPIs routinely will help you better understand your warehouse performance and make well-informed executive decisions.

 An well-integrated WMS will be able to provide KPIs quickly, compared to calculating each one manually.
 A WMS provides a central repository for your data, ensuring that when you do run the numbers for KPI assessment, you’re doing so with the latest information.